-- Does the logic model clearly and concisely outline the inputs, outputs, and outcomes? - Does the applicant identify skilled staff to collect and analyze data? - Does the applicant specify a process to collect and analyze data and monitor progress using a QI framework?

-• Does the applicant identify measurable indicators and does their infrastructure support the ability to collect and report relevant data that align with the project goal?
+- Does the applicant identify skilled staff to collect and analyze data? - Does the applicant specify a process to collect and analyze data and monitor progress using a QI framework? - Does the applicant specify a process to collect and analyze data and monitor progress for the priority populations identified in this RFA? - Does the applicant identify measurable indicators and does their infrastructure support the ability to collect and report relevant data that align with the project goal?